Physics-based simulation of a simple pendulum.

 which simplifies to

-. to show that there is nothing new in the rotational version of newton's second law, we derive the equation of motion here without the rotational dynamics. as you will see, this method involves more algebra.
+Most students are less familiar with rotational inertia and torque than with the simple mass and acceleration found in Newton's second law, F = m a.
+To show that there is nothing new in the rotational version of Newton's second law, we derive the equation of motion here without the rotational dynamics.
+As you will see, this method involves more algebra.

 - i = unit vector in horizontal direction